Reference 02 — Graph model

 3. Reply with a fresh FWD{REPLY} whose dst is the accumulated src — the reply retraces the request’s route hop-by-hop.

 • Graph reads are clean.
-A subscriber reading /net/can0/wheel/left gets the bare data TLV — same shape regardless of whether the value originated locally or arrived over CAN.
+A subscriber reading /net/can/can0/wheel/left gets the bare data TLV — same shape regardless of whether the value originated locally or arrived over CAN.
 No envelope pollution; no need for application code to skip routing metadata.

 • Recorder is simple.
 Recording a vertex’s value writes the bare data TLV.
 Replay does NOT replay the original envelope (which would alias the original sender’s route); replay is a fresh write from the recorder’s identity.